stanFurrer/KPMG_ML_Challenge/README.md

 **Part5.
 Performance Metric**

-To evaluate the model performance we will use the NDCG score, the accuracy and the f1 score.
+To evaluate the model performance we will use the NDCG score, f1 score and the accuracy.

 **NDCG**
 >- NDCG stands for ***Normalized Discounted Cumulative Gain.***